isaacascadia/sex-weather/README.md

 Numbered files are main files and are stored as *#*.*file topic*.R.
 We have 3 main files.

 Lettered files are "show your work" files ans are stored as *letter*.*file topic*.R.
 We have 3 letted files

+Run 1.main.R from start to finish and it will automatically run the second and third main files